 Top Mama Hacks to increase efficiency and productivity

-As a mum, a Co-Founder of two companies, a wife, daughter, sister and someone who takes significant pride in their role as homemaker, it's fair to say I hold many hats.
+As a mum of three under 3.5 years, a Co-Founder of two companies, a wife, daughter, sister and someone who takes significant pride in their role as homemaker, it's fair to say I hold many hats.
 Over the past three years, taking up the roles all at the same time has led to many meltdowns.
 And it is with each meltdown that I've tried to pick myself up and improve the way in which I manage my life.
 The following are some of my favourite mama hacks to increase efficiency and reduce the feeling of being overwhelmed, a feeling I was far too used to at certain points of my life.
 Navigating the demands and responsibilities of motherhood is a daily challenge for me and I am constantly learning and improving.
 I'd love to hear what your top hacks are - feel free to shoot me an email at email@example.com.

 Calendar / Scheduling App